Preservation Awards

 Among the oldest and relatively unaltered houses in City Point, this small, well-designed structure was typical for the working class members of this neighborhood, built for a shell-fishing family in the post Civil War era.
 The current owner’s dedication to research, valuing renovation discoveries, and caring for the historic integrity of this special place is evident in every restored detail.
 The story can even be told of each small home improvement such as running water, gas, and electricity, typical of so many early city houses.
 Today, in the face of expedient renovations nearby, to see these authentic materials and the age-appropriate appearance of this well-cared-for gem, is to virtually step into the past.

-2017 NHPT Landmark Plaque
+2017 NHPT Landmark Award

 Morse and Stiles Colleges